Skip to main content

 Height attribute

-The dataset column whose values determine bar height.
+Height field is the dataset column whose values determine bar height.
 Only numeric columns are listed.

 Bar color